Halloran Springs, California

 Halloran Springs is a set of springs in the Mojave Desert in San Bernardino County, California, United States.

 It is located on Interstate 15 between Baker, California and Las Vegas, Nevada approximately 15 mi northeast of Baker.

 The ZIP code is 92309 and the community is inside area codes 442 and 760.

 It is a popular site for urban exploration due to the abandoned train and gas station, which has a graffitied OBEY sign below a large, red, lettered sign that says "EAT."

-On February 9 2024, a helicopter crashed near Halloran Springs.
-All 6 people onboard were killed.
+On February 9, 2024, a helicopter crashed near Halloran Springs.
+All six people on board were killed.